 Thread#

 Join provides a thread management class built on top of POSIX threads.
-The Thread class offers a simple interface for creating and managing threads with support for move semantics and non-blocking join operations.
+The Thread class offers a simple interface for creating and managing threads with support for core affinity, real-time priority, move semantics, and non-blocking join operations.

 Thread features: